-The Group measures AFS financial assets and investment properties, at fair value at each end of reporting period.
+The Group measures financial assets at FVOCI, AFS financial assets and investment properties, at fair value at each end of the reporting period.

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either: